Stun Gun and Taser Laws in Massachusetts

 Laws Change

 Although we update this information regularly, states can change their laws at any time.
-So it's always a good idea to check the current Massachusetts statutes by using this search tool.
+For the most up-to-date information, you can search Massachusetts' General Laws on the state legislature's website.

 Proper Storage of Stun Guns

-Also in response to the Ramirez decision, Massachusetts added a law that requires storing any stun gun in a locked container that can only be opened by the owner or someone else who's legally authorized to use the weapon (Mass.
+Also in response to the Ramirez decision, Massachusetts added a law requiring the safe storage of stun guns.
+A stun gun must be stored in a locked container that can only be opened by the owner or someone else who's legally authorized to use the weapon.
+(Mass.
 Gen. Laws ch.
-140, § 131L (2019)).
+140, §131L (2025).)

 No Stun Guns in Airports or Planes

-If you're facing criminal charges for stun gun violations, including licensing and storage requirements, you should speak to a criminal defense lawyer as soon as possible.
+If you have legal questions about buying or owning a stun gun, a Massachusetts attorney may be able to help.
+The state's licensing requirement is handled by local police departments, so an officer in your city or town should be able to answer questions about the application process.
+If you're facing criminal charges for stun gun violations, including licensing and storage requirements, you should speak to a criminal defense attorney as soon as possible.

 DEFEND YOUR RIGHTS